iejMac/iejmac.github.io/_posts/2025-03-26-alignments.markdown

 <div align="center">
   <img src="/assets/alignments/small_preinit_alignment_loss_comparison.png" width="500"/>
 </div>
-figure 6: effect of using maximal learning rate exponents derived from measured alignment variables

 by using data-parameter alignment measurements, we minimize loss more effectively in this simple synthetic setting.

-let's reproduce this in a slightly more challenging cifar-10 setting. for each experiment, we: create a depth x width grid to ensure robustness across model scales sweep over base learning rates and pick the best for each experiment try 4 base parameterizations: mean-field, mup, standard, and ntk, all using full alignment assumptions try 2 optimizers: sgd and adam (no weight decay) run each experiment for 2000 steps with batch size 256, logging loss, per-layer learning rates, alignment metrics, and activation change scale to test our strategy: start with base case using full alignment assumption and derived learning rate exponents take ab-parameterization and get converged alignment variables from lowest-width version derive maximal learning rate exponents using measured alignments, then run with that this method is practical—run a small-scale experiment to discover data-parameter alignments, then apply to your target run. for brevity, i'll only show mean-field parameterization results, but the pattern repeats across parameterizations. our measured-alignment-based learning rate exponents outperform base mfp for adam, but for sgd, it's the opposite.
+let's reproduce this in a slightly more challenging cifar-10 setting. for each experiment, we:
+* create a depth x width grid to ensure robustness across model scales
+* sweep over base learning rates and pick the best for each experiment
+* try 4 base parameterizations: mean-field, mup, standard, and ntk, all using full alignment assumptions
+* try 2 optimizers: sgd and adam (no weight decay)
+* run each experiment for 2000 steps with batch size 256, logging loss, per-layer learning rates, alignment metrics, and activation change scale to test our strategy:
+1. start with base case using full alignment assumption and derived learning rate exponents
+2. take ab-parameterization and get converged alignment variables from lowest-width version
+3. derive maximal learning rate exponents using measured alignments, then run with that this method is practical—run a small-scale experiment to discover data-parameter alignments, then apply to your target run. for brevity, i'll only show mean-field parameterization results, but the pattern repeats across parameterizations. our measured-alignment-based learning rate exponents outperform base mfp for adam, but for sgd, it's the opposite.

 <div align="center">